REF-RAS/task_trees/docs/source/SCENE_SUPPORT.md

 For example, tke query key `positions.start` refers to a configuration key under the root scene.
 ```
-scene:
+scenes:
+  root:
     positions:
       start: [1, 2, 3]
       end: [2, 3, 5]
 ```
 On the other hand, the query key `grid.1.rotation.alpha` matches the following structure, and it refers to the value [0, 0, 1.57].
 The `1` refers to the index `1` of the list-like child under `grid`.
 ```
-scene:
+scenes:
+  root:
     grid:
       - rotation:
           alpha: [3.14, 0, 0]
       - rotation:
           alpha: [0, 0, 1.57]
 ```

-To refer to a configuration key under a subscene, the query key should start with the subscene name.
+To refer to a configuration key under a non-root scene, the query key should start with the scene name.
 Given the following configuration yaml file.
 ```
 subscenes:
   the_tank: